w3f/polkadot-wiki/docs/learn-governance.md

 singular place where you are guaranteed to grab every councillor's ear with your message.
 However, there are a handful of good places to start where you can get the attention of some of them.
 The [Polkadot Direction][] matrix room is one such place.
-After creating an account and joining this room, you can post a well thought-through message here that lays down your case and provides justification for why you think the council should consider enacting a change to the protocol on your behalf.
+After creating an account and joining this room, you can post a well-thought-through message here that lays down your case and provides justification for why you think the council should consider enacting a change to the protocol on your behalf.

-At some point you will likely need a place for a longer form discussion.
+At some point you will likely need a place for a longer-form discussion.
 For this, making a post on [Polkassembly][] is the recommended place to do so.
 When you write a post on Polkassembly make sure you present all the evidence for your circumstances and state clearly what kind of change you would suggest to the councillors to enact.
 Remember - the councillors do not need to make the change, it